Navid200/xDrip/docs/GoogleCloud.md

 You need to select the backup location and sign in to your Google account.
 Then, you have the choice of enabling automatic backups or manually making backups.
+Settings and database are backed up in a single compressed encrypted file.